- 1 – bone-in skinless smoked ham, shank or butt end portion, 6-8 lbs.

 Preheat the oven to 325°.
 Line a large roasting pan with foil.
 With a sharp knife, score the top and sides of the ham in a diamond pattern.
 Place the ham, cut side down, in the roasting pan, and cover tightly with foil.

 Bake for 1 hour.

-Meanwhile, reduce the balsamic to 1/2 cup, by gently simmering it in a medium sauce pan set over low heat.
-This process should be done slowly, taking around 25-30 minutes to complete.
-When the balsamic has become thick and syrupy and is reduced by half, remove from heat and whisk in the Dijon mustard.
+Meanwhile, reduce the balsamic to about ½ to ¾ cup low heat.
+This process should be done slowly, taking around 20-30 minutes to complete, and stirring often.
+When the balsamic has become thick and syrupy and is reduced, remove from heat and whisk in the mustard.

-After baking for an hour as mentioned above, remove the ham from the oven and increase the oven temperature to 350°.
+As mentioned above, after baking for an hour, remove the ham from the oven and increase the oven temperature to 350°.

-Using a pastry brush, liberally apply the balsamic glaze all over the ham, paying special attention to working it in to the scored portions.
-Cover just the shank end with a small piece of foil to prevent it from burning.
-Return the uncovered ham to the oven and roast for approximately 35 minutes, basting with glaze occasionally, cooking until the glaze has caramelized and the ham is golden brown.
+Using a pastry brush, liberally apply the balsamic glaze all over the ham, paying particular attention to working it in to the scored portions.
+Cover just the shank end with a small piece of foil to prevent burning.
+Return the uncovered ham to the oven and roast for approximately 35 minutes, or until the glaze has caramelized and the ham is golden brown.